GreyKeenan/dukesup/index.md

 but they cannot be replaced on later turns.
 If you leave both DUKES empty, you must flip up your CASTLE *at the start of your next turn.*

-When your CASTLE is face-down, you cannot replace DUKES that were taken by your opponent.
+When your CASTLE is face-down, you cannot replace DUKES that were taken by the opponent.
 However, each turn, if your CASTLE is face-up and you have no DUKES, you may add a single DUKE.
 You *cannot* add back both of your DUKES.